 The Canon EOS-1D X digital SLR camera is dust- and splash-proof, as is proper for a camera of its caliber and stature.
-It also has a tough fit and finish, which helps to guarantee that the user experience is solid.
-It is built of magnesium alloy, which is durable and can withstand the harsh circumstances that sports and professional SLR are subjected to.
-Additionally, it has to be weatherproof to ensure that it will not be damaged by the elements.
+It also has an uncompromising fit and finish, which helps to guarantee that the user experience is solid.
+Furthermore, it is built of magnesium alloy, which is durable and can withstand the harsh circumstances that sports and professional SLRs are subjected to.
+Additionally, it must be weatherproof to ensure the elements will not damage it.

 The camera features two primary grips; one is designed for typical landscape photography, while the other is a close reproduction designed for taking portraits.
-Grips guarantee that the body may be held securely in the hand, and they place buttons and dials in an easily accessible location.
-Both shooting setups provide users access to the shutter button, as well as the AF-ON and exposure lock buttons.
+Grips guarantee that the body may be held securely in hand and place buttons and dials in an easily accessible location.
+Both shooting setups provide users access to the shutter button and the AF-ON and exposure lock buttons.
 The Canon EOS-1D X is a monster of a camera, but thanks to its excellent ergonomic design, holding it doesn’t feel all that burdensome.